Why I Volunteer

 In my spare time, I (Hannah) spend many hours volunteering at an organization called Hope Reins

 located in Durham, NC.
 Hope Reins is a Christian nonprofit that pairs a rescued horse, a hurting child, and a caring session leader for ninety minute sessions in order to help the child find hope and healing in Jesus Christ.
 Serving in this ministry is truly one of my greatest joys and passions.
-For many nonprofits, Hope Reins and Higher Rock included, volunteers and financial donors are the lifeblood of the organization.
+For many nonprofits, like Hope Reins and Higher Rock, volunteers and financial donors are the lifeblood of the organization.
 Most are on a very tight budget, and there is often more work to be done than there are hands to do it.

-How is Volunteering important for a Non-Profit?
+How is Volunteering Helpful for a Nonprofit?

 Most of us desire to make a difference in the world, and volunteering with a cause that you are passionate about is a significant way to do that.
 Personally, that is the primary reason that I offer my time.
 Not only has Hope Reins significantly impacted my life, but working as a full time employee at Higher Rock Education has made me think about volunteering in a different light.
 As a nonprofit, we also rely on the contribution and dedication of our volunteers and donors.
 We could not provide the services that we do without their support.
 If you have read our lesson, GDP – Measuring an Economy's Performance

 , you will recall that unpaid work is not included in the GDP

 (GDP is a common measure used to assess the health of an economy).
 But if volunteers are the heartbeat of so many organizations, what is the true value of their labors?
 Can that value be measured?
 Also, who volunteers, and where?
 How many hours do Americans spend volunteering each year?
 Below are some interesting statistics I discovered in my research.